 Sugar-Free Human Food

-Are you aware that apple seeds can be toxic to your beloved dog?
-The answer is a big YES, as the casing of the Apple seeds contains a natural chemical that will release cyanide when a dog digests it.
+Did you know that apple seeds can be harmful to your dog?
+The answer is yes – the casing of the seeds contains a chemical that can release cyanide when digested by a dog, which can slowly poison them and weaken their digestive system.
+To keep your dog safe, remove the casing and seeds before offering small, bite-sized apple pieces as a treat.

-If your dog accidentally consumes these nuts more significantly, it could display signs of poisoning ranging from hypothermia to life-threatening tremors and more severe issues.
-However, the symptoms of consuming macadamia poisoning may not surface until 12 hours later, so it is vital to keep an eye on your dog and schedule an appointment to see a vet if issues get worse.
+If your dog ingests these nuts, it may show signs of poisoning, such as hypothermia, life-threatening tremors, and other severe problems.
+The symptoms of macadamia poisoning may not become noticeable until 12 hours later, so it is crucial to monitor your dog and make an appointment with a veterinarian if the situation worsens.

 Gum is Toxic